MKE Indicators

 Explore data across five categories: Equitable Housing, Equity & Access, Population, Health, and Market Value!

-In this release, we are launching a new interactive interface for our indicator maps, which allow you to explore data across the city, view data alongside neighborhood boundaries, open pop-ups to see additional variables, and search specific addresses.
-Now, all five categories are accessible from one portal.
-In addition, most indicators have been updated to the most recent data release (Historic Disadvantage, New Construction and Major Rehabs, and Access to Parks remain the same as last release).
+In this new release, we have updated 19 indicators with the most recent data from the American Community Survey 5-Year Estimates 2019 – 2023 and the CDC PLACES 2022 datasets.
+In addition to updated data, in this launch, we have added a feature that allows the user to not only view neighborhood boundaries on the maps, but to see the indicator data aggregated at the neighborhood level.
+To find data at the neighborhood level, turn on a neighborhood boundary using the “Layers” button in the top right corner of the screen, then click on the neighborhood boundary to access the data pop-up.
 Data for these indicators were drawn from a variety of sources, including the US Census Bureau’s American Community Survey, the CDC’s PLACES Health data, the City of Milwaukee, and others.
 Due to this, the data represented are not all from the same year.
 Furthermore, while most indicators are displayed at the census tract level, some are displayed at different geographies, such as block groups.
 You can learn more about the data and access downloadable datasets here.

 Go to the maps